How Much Should We Pay A Buyer’s Agent?

-I don’t want to miss out on a potential buyer, but I also don’t want to pay more than I have to in commissions?
+I don’t want to miss out on a potential buyer, but I also don’t want to pay more than I have to in commissions.
 This is so stressful!
 Any advice?

 Worried in Waco

 First off—I’d be seriously shocked if that agent actually has a living, breathing buyer lined up for your house.
 This is probably something she learned in a webinar on how to convert FSBO sellers into listings.
-There is an old playbook out there that teaches the bait and switch method of converting FSBO’s into bona fide listings.
+There is an old playbook out there that teaches the bait-and-switch method of converting FSBO’s into bona fide listings.

 “Working FSBO’s” like this is one of many deceptive practices some agents continue to use to this day.

 If you’re an agent and have no clients, you have to start somewhere.
-Since you likely didn’t get much training you will need to get resourceful and FSBO sellers are a great place to start.
+Since you likely didn’t get much training, you will need to get resourceful, and FSBO sellers are a great place to start.

 I have no problem with Realtors recruiting FSBO Sellers.
 I DO have a problem with lying to get in the door.

-The way the ploy works is you call up a FSBO seller, you tell them you have a buyer and you’d like to see the place because you don’t want to waste anyone’s time if this house isn’t right for them.
+The way the ploy works is you call up a FSBO seller, tell them you have a buyer, and you’d like to see the place because you don’t want to waste anyone’s time if this house isn’t right for them.
 In the meantime, they are also establishing whether or not the FSBO seller will be offering a commission.

-The result, if successful, is that you are now standing in a home that is for sale and you are face to face with the seller.
+The result, if successful, is that you are now standing in a home that is for sale, and you are face-to-face with the seller.
 In sales, this is what we call a “highly qualified lead.”
 The possible outcomes are numerous: